Roman-Blinkov/kubernaughty/docs/part-4-how-you-kill-a-container-runtime.md

 Why do you need a new one bro?

+<a name="podlogs"></a>

 ### What does the pod say?
-(LOL MEME)

 Well - here's the rub.
 We're dealing with the logs of a container - this means that the perspective is inverted.
 What do I mean?
 The processes and kernel within that container act and behaver as if they are normal processes reading off the filesystem.

 This means you won't see a ton of IOWait or other things in many cases, but you will get a lot of 'unable to read', 'file does not exist' - this is because the latency in the underlying VM is high enough the overlayfs calls to read the file are timing out.

-> Maybe for giggles I'll show you how to deal with NFS/CIFS and software issues from open() / close() and multiple closes() and open() after close() (David, you burned this into my skull ty) and...
-Bob and Alice loved a file system call very much...

 As we see here: